 The labeling of food products is essential to inform consumers what kind of products they are buying.
 EU harmonised rules on food labeling, presentation and advertising aim to protect consumers and facilitate trade inside and outside Europe.

 Recently an initiative of the European Parliament (EP) has identified a number of foods such as: olive oil, fish, honey, dairy products and meat as being the target of fraudulent activities.
 This initiative calls for the development of technologies and methods to detect food fraud.

 Food contact materials comprise all materials and articles that come or are intended to come in contact with food, e.g. food packaging materials, kitchen utensils, tableware and food processing equipment.
-They can be made of different materials such as plastics, rubber, silicones, metals, ceramics, glass, paper and board, wood, cork, textiles, adhesives, coatings and printing inks.

 The 'Chocolate Directive' allows the addition of up to 5 % of vegetable fats other than cocoa butter, the so-called cocoa butter equivalents (CBEs), in chocolate.
 If CBEs are added, consumers have to be informed by appropriate labelling.
 EU member states' laws, regulations and administrative provisions have had to comply with the Chocolate Directive since August 2003.